Our mission:

 • Entry fee payment via online with FilmFreeway or in package with submission

-• One press kit (Cover Art, Trailer, Synopsis, Director Bio and Pic) must be submitted electronically via FilmFreeway at the time of entry.
+• One press kit (Poster Art, Trailer, Synopsis, Director Bio and Pic) must be submitted electronically via FilmFreeway at the time of entry.
 Films that do not have press materials will be disqualified from selection.

 ELECTRONIC PRESS KIT (EPK) REQUIREMENTS